 There are various legal aspects to consider for anyone who is thinking about receiving IVF treatment in the Czech Republic.

 For a start, there is an age limit for female patients.
 While there is no maximum for male partners, the maximum age for female patients is 48 (plus 12 months).

-Also, while heterosexual couples can receive IVF treatment in the Czech Republic, treatment is not available for single women, female couples or male couples unlike IVF in Spain where single woman and female couples can receive an IVF treatment.
+Also, while heterosexual couples can receive IVF treatment in the Czech Republic, treatment is not available for single women, female couples or male couples unlike IVF in Spain where single women and female couples can receive IVF treatment.

 Gender selection is available, but only in the case where it is being used to prevent the transmission of serious genetic diseases.
 It is not permitted for any kind of family balancing motives.

 HIV-positive patients may only receive treatment where it is permitted by the clinic.
 It’s important to ask the clinic directly, but many clinics will provide treatment.
 It is the same situation for HCV/HBV-positive patients.

 As with other popular IVF treatment destinations, there is a maximum number of embryos that can be transferred for IVF treatment using your own eggs or donor eggs.
 The maximum in both cases is two embryos.

 If you are considering IVF treatment with egg donation, there are many donors available in the Czech Republic.
 Donors are mainly Caucasian, but some clinics provide different egg donors including Scandinavian and Hispanic donors.
 As always, you should ask at the clinic where you are considering receiving treatment to find out about availability.